Torrens, ACT

 Where is Torrens?

-Torrens is a suburb of Australian Capital Territory, Australia.
+Torrens is a suburb of Australian Capital Territory, Australia, in the Unincorporated ACT local government area.

 What is the population of Torrens?